Angle grinders are following in the footsteps of many traditional power tools in cutting the cord and moving to battery technology.

 How long should I expect my grinder to last between charges?

 This depends on the type of work you’re doing with it – if you’re continuously grinding heavy material, then your battery won’t last very long (also depending on the type & size of battery you have), but if you’re doing lighter work, using recommended discs and letting the battery cool between uses, then you’ll get much more life per charge.
+Take a look below for some tips on improving the life of your battery powered machine:

 Can I use a disc rated at 12,250 rpm on my grinder that runs at 9,000?